 Bananas, Dates, and Leafy Greens

-These brightly coloured foods contain potassium, an important electrolyte that is often depleted due to alcohol’s diuretic effect.
+These brightly colored foods contain potassium, an important electrolyte that is often depleted due to alcohol’s diuretic effect.

 Chicken Noodle Soup